 The legislation also then renames the current Investigative team to now refer to it as the multidisciplinary investigative team (MDIT).
 This bill adds some clarifying language to the Child Protective Services Law (CPSL) stipulating that the team "shall be used to coordinate childabuse investigations between county agencies and law enforcement."
-Beyond that change the language is largely unchanged from current law leaving intact the requirement for the county agency and district attorney to develop a protocol for convening the MDIT.
+The recent change retrained the requirement that the county agency and district attorney develop a protocol for convening the MDIT.
 The protocol is to be developed toward avoiding "duplication of fact-finding efforts and interviews to minimize the trauma to the child."

-Senate Bill 1116 didn't address another team required at the county level - the Act 33 or

-Fatality/Near-Fatality Review Team.
+Senate Bill 1116 didn't address another team required at the county level - the Act 33 or Fatality/Near-Fatality Review Team.
 This may well represent a missed opportunity to better outline the distinct role and interplay between the varied required teams (e.g., multidisciplinary review team, the MDIT and the Act 33 fatality/near-fatality review team).